 The first option "system GUI server" would grant direct access to the system's low-level GUI server, which is normally not used by applications but by higher-level GUI servers like a window manager.
-The second option would connect the component to the special "desktop background" GUI session, which appears as a layer behind all other applications.
-The third option "keyboard focus" is preserved for a single component that controls the keyboard focus.
+The second option would give the component the privilege to act as a lock screen.
+The third option would connect the component to the special "desktop background" GUI session, which appears as a layer behind all other applications.
+The fourth option "keyboard focus" is preserved for a single component that controls the keyboard focus.
 In our case, "desktop background" is the correct choice.
 Once the configuration is complete, a new button for adding the component to the system appears.

 After pressing the button, you should notice a slight visual change.
 Press F12 to toggle between the Leitzentrale and the desktop.
 Now, the backdrop should become visible in full glory.
-In the runtime graph, the new component appears connected to the
+In the component graph, the new component appears connected to the "GUI".

-"GUI".
 A click on the component reveals further information along with the option to remove it from the system.

 As a next step, let us add a window system.
-In the + menu, you can find a readily packaged window system at $genodelabs \rightarrow GUI \rightarrow themed wm$ .
+In the + menu, you can find a readily packaged window system at $genodelabs \rightarrow GUI \rightarrow themed wm$.
 After installing the package, you are asked to take five decisions: